The best chalk paint brushes for your upcycling projects

 Chalk Paint Wax Brush Set

-These handmade brushes feature ergonomic handles with a thumb point, so you can be extremely precise with your paint and wax application.
+These handmade chalk paint brushes feature ergonomic handles with a thumb point, so you can be extremely precise with your paint and wax application.
 The bristles are natural, and have a specially designed round edge that allows you to paint hard-to-reach crevices with ease.

 The pack contains four different sized brushes - the large is ideal for covering normal surfaces, while the smallest one can be used for stencilling.
 To achieve a flawless application, it’s recommended that you tap them several times before usage, in order to remove floating hairs.